 Did you know that shark populations affect climate change?
 Sharks are apex predators that keep the entire marine ecosystem balanced.
 Whether you live on the coast or far inland, shark populations affect your life.
 We are committed to providing shark population data and forecasts to fisheries, scientists, municipalities, and other officials in order to inform climate change and conservation policy.
-Without sharks in the ocean herbivores flourish, plant life and photosynthesis from the ocean is decimated, 70% of our planet’s oxygen supply is gone.
-In addition, sharks store carbon in their bodies and the larger the shark, the more carbon is sequestered.
+Without sharks in the ocean herbivores flourish, plant life and photosynthesis from the ocean is decimated.
+This means that ~70% of our planet’s oxygen supply is gone.
+Additionally, sharks store carbon in their bodies and the larger the animal, the more carbon is sequestered.
 We’ve lost nearly 90% of all sharks and large predatory fish in the ocean.
-This means that ocean can no longer absorb as much carbon from the atmosphere as in previous decade and climate change is accelerated.
-This makes life less comfortable for you and your family.
+These events mean that ocean can no longer absorb as much carbon from the atmosphere as in previous decades and climate change is accelerated.
+Life is now less comfortable for you and your family.
 Very hot summers, very cold winters, and extreme weather events like superstorms become the norm as do higher home heating and cooling bills!

-We are starting with our backyard, the California coast to validate our models and will then roll it out nationally and globally.
-We’ve created partnerships with researchers, non-profits, and global data providers in order to create a robust picture of the past, present, and future.
+We started with our backyard, the California coast to validate our models and now collect global data.
+We’ve created partnerships with researchers, non-profits, policymakers, and global data providers in order to create a robust picture of the past, present, and future populations.
 What if there is a correlation between less sharks in one country and weather in another?
 Nobody has looked at this on a global scale to this point.

 Sharks have a bad rap and it’s time to replace fear with facts, before it’s too late for our planet and our survival.